aescerr/codecompanion-spinners.nvim/README.md

 ### 🤝 Contributing
 We welcome contributions!
 Please see the main repository for contribution guidelines and feel free to open issues or discussions for this extension.

+### 📹 Project Sharing
+This project was developed and shared publicly to help other Neovim users enhance their CodeCompanion experience with beautiful, customizable spinners.
+The code is freely available for anyone to use, modify, and contribute to.